 Spy cameras are very handy gadgets around your home and in daily life to increase your security.
 Having video surveillance in your daily life can help you feel safer.
 Having surveillance footage available is also handy if you need evidence of a crime.
 Many different uses for Spy Cameras can make your day-to-day life a little easier.

 Protecting your property

 In the UK, a burglary happens every 13 seconds.
-There are roughly 2.5 million burglaries a year, with 66% of break-ins happening on domestic property.
-Shockingly, police only manage to solve 13% of reported burglaries due to a lack of evidence.
+There are roughly 2.5 million burglaries yearly, with 66% of break-ins happening on domestic property.
+Shockingly, police only solve 13% of reported burglaries due to a lack of evidence.
 Installing spy cameras around the perimeter of your property could help catch evidence of any unwanted thieves.
 Spy cameras easily capture the suspicious behaviour of unknown visitors around your property.
 This allows you to take precautionary measures to protect your home.
 If footage shows a group of people acting suspiciously around your home, this could allow you to stop a break-in preemptively.

 Monitor misbehaving pets

 Leaving a pet alone in your home for 8 hours a day can be a scary thought for animal lovers.
 A spy camera will let you check up on your pets throughout the day.
-More so, when you are out at work during the day, you may come home to claw marks on your sofa or half-chewed blinds.
+More so, when you are at work during the day, you may come home to claw marks on your sofa or half-chewed blinds.
 Installing a spy camera within your home will allow you to spot which pet is guilty of bad behaviour.
 Modern spy cameras come with smartphone apps, allowing you to have a live view of your home throughout the day.
 If your pet is cared for during the day by a sitter or dog walker, a spy camera will also let you see if your pet is getting adequate care and being walked on time.